lulf/watchful/README.md

 TODO:

-* Implement Nordic DFU protocol
+* Implement Nordic DFU protocol (version supported by Gadgetbridge and SDK 15.x)
 * Support updating using MCUBoot or embassy-boot
 * Support swapping to Inifinitime + MCUBoot
 * Support installing from Infinitime 'factory firmware'